artsandmetaphysics/goodlifeodyssey/_notes/homeric-hymns.md

 >
 > Hail, Mother of the gods, wife of starry Heaven; freely bestow upon me for this my song substance that cheers the heart!
 And now I will remember you and another song also. <cite>Hymn to Gaia, 30.1--19</cite>

-There are a handful of similes, here is one which I particularly enjoyed:
+There are a handful of similes.
+Here is one which I particularly enjoyed:

 > As a swift thought darts through the heart of a man when thronging cares haunt him, or as bright glances flash from the eye, so glorious Hermes planned both thought and deed at once. <cite>Hymn to Hermes, 4.43-45</cite>